frontendbabel/frontendbabel.github.com/src/documents/articles/svg-fallback-and-modify/index.html.md

 colors and sizes to be included into the sprite.
 Then, they would be renamed in a special way to make *grunticon* paint them, and renamed again before the sprite generating.

-Thus, I came up with my own grunt plug-in which main responsibility is to paint the images and create several vertions of different colors and sizes; and to generate a library of SVG symbols + sprite + CSS while I'm at it.
+Thus, I came up with my own grunt plugin which main responsibility is to paint the images and create several versions of different colors and sizes; and to generate a library of SVG symbols + sprite + CSS while I'm at it.

 This is my plugin: [svg_fallback](https://www.npmjs.org/package/svg_fallback).